-21. With the deployment descriptor file ready we have all necessary files for deploying the HelloWorld EJB.
-The only thing we need to do is put all the files in a jar file HelloWorldJAR.jar and copy it to the deployment area of JBoss (the directory jboss\server\default\deploy).
-We do this with the following commands: jar cMvf HelloWorldJAR.jar IS7\helloworld.class jar uMvf HelloWorldJAR.jar -C IS7\helloworld META-INF\ejb-jar.xml copy HelloWorldJAR.jar jboss\server\default\deploy
+- 21. Start the JBoss server if it is not already running!
+(This will make sure that deployment error messages appear after all start up messages of the server) - 22.
+With the deployment descriptor file ready we have all necessary files for packaging and deploying the HelloWorld EJB.
+The only thing we need to do is put all the files in a jar file (packaging) HelloWorldJAR.jar and copy it to the deployment area of JBoss (deployment) (the directory jboss\server\default\deploy).
+We do the packaging with the following commands:

+''' jar cMvf HelloWorldJAR.jar IS7\helloworld\.class jar uMvf HelloWorldJAR.jar -C IS7\helloworld META-INF\ejb-jar.xml '''

 The first command adds the class files to the jar file.
 The second command adds the deployment descriptor to the jar file.
-The third one simply copies the jar file to JBoss which automatically deploys it.